-In the run up to our International Women’s Day Tour, here at YPT we have been exploring the topic of women in North Korea.
+In the run-up to our International Women’s Day Tour, here at YPT, we have been exploring the topic of women in North Korea.
 It’s an important topic, given the unending focus on the role of male leadership and patriarchy in the country.
 Earlier, we took a look at how Kim Jong Suk, wife of President Kim Il Sung, was portrayed as a mother of the nation.
 Now, we want to explore some other leading female figures in North Korea’s politics and society.
 As a result, here we’ve prepared an overview here of some of those women, both past and present!

 1. Choe Son Hui

 If you have been paying attention to diplomatic negotiations between the United States and the DPRK recently, you might have heard this name come up.
 Choe Son Hui is a vice minister of foreign affairs in North Korea and is the most senior female diplomat in the country.
-She is favoured for her family’s revolutionary background in the Japanese resistance.
+She is favored for her family’s revolutionary background in the Japanese resistance.
 She is known to be a very smart, tough and shrewd negotiator.

 2. Kim Kyong Hui

-Kim Kyong Hui is the secretary of organization for the Worker’s party of Korea.
+Kim Kyong Hui is the secretary of the organization for the Worker’s Party of Korea.
 She is, in fact, the younger sister of late leader Kim Jong Il and thus the aunt of Kim Jong Un.
 As a little girl, she is depicted in propaganda posters with her young brother and parents Due to being a member of North Korea’s leading family, she has played a close role in the state’s politics and economy all her life – and not always for the better.
-Her husband was unfortunately, Jang Sung Taek, who eventually fell on the wrong side of her nephew’s favour.
+Her husband was, unfortunately, Jang Sung Taek, who eventually fell on the wrong side of her nephew’s favour.
 Despite his demise, she has continued to remain in favour and still appears in KCNA footage.

 3. Kim Song Hye